 In reality, after a permitted project is complete, the municipality issues an updated Certificate of Occupancy, which is a document that shows the improvement was done in accordance with applicable regulations and makes the house or building more valuable.
 This is critically important-because banks, buyers, attorneys and title insurance agents must check that the physical property actually matches the records of the municipality.
 When it doesn’t – it usually stalls or kills the sale or refinancing!
 There are generally penalties to pay and additional steps to remedy certain conditions….and…….yes, the inspector has the authority to make you remove non-conforming construction or bring it up to today’s codes.

 “Grandfathered” is not really a concept that building inspectors adhere to.
 If the project was filed, and granted a permit, built, inspected and documented –and then later the building code or zoning regulation changed, only then is that work “grandfathered” as a pre-existing non-conforming condition.
+Typically the improvement that is being legalized is recognized by the municipality as “new” and needs to comply with current regulations.

 …So take the time to get your project approvals in order or get them legalized before you are selling or re-financing.